acken/pusher-http-php/README.md

 * `port` - the http port
 * `timeout` - the HTTP timeout
 * `encrypted` - quick option to use scheme of https and port 443.
+* `fireandforget` - when triggering do not wait for a reply from server

 For example, by default calls will be made over a non-encrypted connection.
 To change this to make calls over HTTPS use: